 The Health and Beauty Benefits of a Body Scrub

-When we hop in the shower, most of us have a variety of hair and skin care products lined up along the ledge—everything from moisturizing shampoos to soothing shaving creams.
-But among all of those options, do you have a good body scrub?
+When we hop in the shower, most of us have a variety of hair and skin care products lined up along the ledge—But among all of those options, do you have a good body scrub?
 An essential for maintaining healthy, smooth skin, store-bought or homemade body scrubs are a must-have on your shower menu.
 The combination of cleansing, exfoliation and massage provides benefits that go beyond what a bar of soap can do.

 The Health Benefits of a Body Scrub

 Just like the skin cells on your face, the cells on your body regularly shed to reveal new, healthier skin underneath.
 That turnover process slows as we get older; to give it a nudge, reach for a body scrub.

 As you massage it over your body, the exfoliating granules help to slough off dead skin, and the rubbing action itself boosts circulation and helps drain your lymph nodes, by increasing blood flow to the skin’s surface.
 Plus, after all that deep cleansing work in the shower, your post-wash moisturizer will be better able to soothe and hydrate your skin.